malayproject/swiggy/README.md

 8. Key points to consider while setting the dependency array?

 - dont modify those state variables that are part of the dependency array of the same effect... can cause infite loops.
-- if the depemndencies are objects or arrays...reactg compares them by reference, so even if the object/array contents get changed, react will not run the effect if the reference is same.
+- if the dependencies are objects or arrays...react compares them by reference, so even if the object/array contents get changed, react will not run the effect if the reference is same.

+9. Why cant we have useEffect callback funcrtion as async?
+10. Can we have componentDidMount as async?